-I led the design for messaging features at Hudl, which allow coaches and athletes to send messages and videos to each other.
+I led the design for messaging features at Hudl, allowing coaches and athletes to send messages, videos, and attachments to each other.

-Hudl is a leading sports technology company that builds video analysis and stat tools for over 3.5 million pro and amateur coaches and athletes worldwide.
+Hudl is a leading sports technology company that builds video analysis and stat tools for over 4.3 million coaches and athletes across 30+ sports worldwide.

-At Hudl, I designed the messaging tools that facilitate team communication.
-These tools allow coaches and athletes to send and receive messages and share content through the Hudl platform.
+I re-designed Hudl Messages to facilitate two-way team communication.
+Hudl Messages allow both coaches and athletes to send and receive messages and share content through the Hudl platform.
 The messages are synced across the iOS, Android and web products.

 Before we began revamping the messaging tools, Hudl had an existing beta feature that allowed coaches to send one-way messages to their team.